kingpepe2/windows-wallet/README.md

 Click on the menu bar, type the following text %appdata% and press on the enter key. enter

-Create the folder KingPepe and open the folder.
+Create the folder Kingpepe and open the folder.

 Press on the button "Save".